wolfwood/navcaps/README.md

 * don't decrease layer height expecting better prints, X-Y accuracy isn't dependent on layer height, and bridges of thinner layers sag more, plugging up the switch hole in a stem

-* trackpoint stem extensions may get melty toward the top, print several at once so the hot end moves far enough away for each layer to cool before the next (this is a great time to experiment with several sizes at once, ala [](series.scad))
+* trackpoint stem extensions may get melty toward the top, print several at once so the hot end moves far enough away for each layer to cool before the next (this is a great time to experiment with several sizes at once, ala [series.scad](series.scad))

 ## Comparison of Supported Nav Switches